VOLTTRON/volttron/examples/EnergyPlusAgent/README.md

 This is an example agent that demonstrates how to integrate with EnergyPlus simulation, run building model simulations with EnergyPlus, send/receive messages back and forth between VOLTTRON and EnergyPlus simulation.
-For more information about EnergyPlus, please refer to https://www.energyplus.net/sites/default/files/docs/site_v8.3.0/GettingStarted/GettingStarted/index.html
+For more information about EnergyPlus, please refer to https://www.energyplus.net/sites/default/files/docs/site_v8.3.0/GettingStarted/GettingStarted/index.html.
+Technical documentation about the simulation framework can be found at `docs/source/core_services/integrations`

 ## EnergyPlus installation
 For installing setup in Ubuntu based systems,